 Do the histograms of all the groups look similar?
-(43) On the basis of these histograms, can you tell, for each move, whether the probability of any particular number of heads occurring will be higher?
-(44) The conclusions from these histograms are based on only 40 moves (or 400 flips of the coin).
+(44) On the basis of these histograms, can you tell, for each move, whether the probability of any particular number of heads occurring will be higher than others or not?
+(45) The conclusions from these histograms are based on only 40 0 moves (or 400 flips of the coin).
 Will you get a different result if more than 40 moves are made?
 Take a guess.
-(45) To assess your estimate, we need to have more than 10 moves.
+(46) To assess our estimate, we need to have more than 10 moves.
 Since all the groups performed this experiment, can we not use the figures from all the groups to find out?
 So let's make a collective histogram with the data of all the groups.

-Table 3 How many times number of heads occurred 0 1 2 3 4 5 6 7 8 9 10 Group 1 Group 2 Group 3 Group 4 Total Copy Table 3 in your exercise book.
+How many times number of heads occurred

+0 1 2 3 4 5 6 7 8 9 10

+Group 1

+Group 2

+Group 3

+Group 4

+Total

+Table 3: Collective Table

+Copy Table 3 in your exercise book.
 Examine the histograms of the groups one by one.

 Enter the figures of each group into the table and calculate their totals on the last line.
 Make a collective histogram based on the totals of the entire class.
 Remember, these figures will be fairly large.
 So you will have to choose a proper scale to draw your collective histogram.

 Compare your individual histogram and the histograms of each group with the collective histogram of the class.

-Is there some similarity between the collective histogram and your histogram?
+Figure 7 Is there some similarity between the collective histogram and your histogram?
 Explain your observations and write your answer in your exercise book.
-(46) POINTS TO PONDER OVER There were few students in a certain class.
+(47) POINTS TO PONDER OVER There were only a few students in a certain class.
 So there was insufficient data to make a collective histogram.
 "Don't worry," said the teacher.
 "I have last year's data with me.
 We can combine it with our data."
 Will the experiment be changed in any way if we include last year's data?
 Why?
-(47) Discuss this question among yourselves.
+(48) Discuss this question among yourselves.